rockmonkey4004/rockmonkey4004.github.io/_posts/2020-03-19-Thurs-Planner.md

 alt: Holding Planner
 image: Planner.jpg
 description: I use my planner to track workouts, appointments, work, Instagram posts, meals, and overall goals for the week.
 I normally sit down on Sunday and plan my week.
 It helps me stay organized and frees up mental space.
-tags:   [ Thursday, Planning, Mindfulness ]
+tags:  tip-thursday planning mindfulness
 comments: true
+permalink:
 ---
 It is a simple and effective solution.
 It does not need to be expense.
 The one I use is from Target.
 Although, I will say, at really crazy times in my life, I splurged on custom planners and they were worth the money.